NVIDIA/cuda-samples/Samples/7_libNVVM/device-side-launch/README.md

 ===============================

-This document is for the programming language and compiler implementers who target NVVM IR and plan to support Dynamic Parallelism in their langauge.
+This document is for the programming language and compiler implementers who target NVVM IR and plan to support Dynamic Parallelism in their language.
 It provides the low-level details related to supporting kernel launches at the NVVM IR level.